 In January- June 2020, Santa Barbara Channelkeeper Marine Protected Area (SB MPA) Watch volunteers conducted 39 surveys with the Kashtayit State Marine Conservation Area (SMCA) at Gaviota State Beach and along the western end of the MPA and 20 surveys outside of the MPA on the western side.
-Gaviota State Beach, which is in the MPA was closed briefly in early May due to a fire just to the west of the beach.

 SB MPA Watch volunteers observed mostly onshore beach recreation; 75.71% of all activity observed at Kashtayit was onshore non-consumptive activities.
-The onshore consumptive activities include 36 observations of hook and line fishing (16.29% of all observed activities at this site) along with 4 observations of hand collection of biota and 3 observations of shore-based net fishing.
+The onshore consumptive activities include 36 observations of hook and line fishing (16.29% of all observed activities at this site).
 Kashtayit SMCA allows for the recreational take of most species except for mussels and scallops.
 No potential violations were observed.
-The beach at Gaviota State Beach was closed briefly in early May due to a fire just to the west of the beach.
+The beach at Gaviota State Beach was closed briefly in May due to a fire just to the west of the beach.